SciSpike/yaktor-ui-angular1/README.md

 `json2angular` is a Node module to generate AngularJS projects based on a JSON specification.
 The module consumes a JSON file describing the application title and states.
 Each state is coupled with UI elements, and information about how those UI elements affect the application state.

-This module uses two mechanisms for code generation.

-  * [Mustache](https://npmjs.org/package/mustache) is used to generate multiline HTML templates (e.g. `index.html`) and Javascript (e.g. `app.js`).
+This module uses [Mustache](https://npmjs.org/package/mustache) to generate HTML templates.
-  * [json2html](http://json2html.com) is used to generate HTML fragments from a JSON definition.

-Though `mustache` is great for generating large templates, it can become cumbersome when generating fragments. `json2html` provides a better solution for AngularJS fragments since:

-  * it provides a more readable fragment definition (especially when considering AngularJS's curly-braces syntax)
-  * the fragment definition is directly borrowed from the application JSON specification.

 ## JSON Specification